Travel Guide Customize Your Trip

 Q. How to Enter Nepal?

 To fly directly to Nepal from your home country, Tribhuvan International Airport (TIA) in Kathmandu is the only international airport here.
-Alternatively, if you have time and enthusiasm, traveling overland to Nepal via India is an option.
+Alternatively, traveling overland to Nepal via India is an option if you have time and enthusiasm.
 The crossing between Nepal and Tibet via Kodari is only open to organized groups but not to individual travelers heading north.

 Q. How Should I dress during a trek?

-The clothing you bring will need to allow for both the warmth of the days and the chill of the nights.
-While trekking during the day at lower altitudes, lightweight trekking trousers and T-shirts are recommended.
-It’s always a good idea to carry a waterproof jacket and some warmer clothing with you though as mountain weather is notoriously unpredictable.
+The clothing you bring must allow for both the warmth of the days and the chill of the nights.
+While trekking during the day at lower altitudes, lightweight trousers and T-shirts are recommended.
+Carrying a waterproof jacket and warmer clothing with you is always a good idea, though mountain weather is unpredictable.

 Q. Do you provide any equipment while trekking?

-All kinds of equipment required for your trekking or tours will be managed for you such as Ropes, Axes, sleeping bags, etc on the payment of nominal cost.
+All kinds of equipment required for your trekking or tours will be managed for you, such as ropes, Axles, sleeping bags, etc., on the payment of the nominal cost.

 Q. Can I bring my medication with me?

 Yes.
-Make sure to bring prescriptions and medications in their original containers to avoid customs inspection hassle.
+Bring prescriptions and medications in their original containers to avoid hassles with customs inspection.

 Duration 05 days